emanuelpina/emanuelpina.pt/content/posts/nextcloud-18-installation-on-ubuntu.md

     # Remove X-Powered-By, which is an information leak
     fastcgi_hide_header X-Powered-By;

-    # Path to the root of your installation
-    root /var/www/nextcloud;

     # Specify how to handle directories -- specifying `/index.php$request_uri`
     # here as the fallback means that Nginx always exhibits the desired behaviour